 Historical Context of Interest Rates

 Interest rates follow both cyclical and secular flows.
 The cyclical changes usually follow business cycles (recessions and expansions), and the cycle typically lasts 5 to 10 years.
 Secular changes are much longer and less predictable but are nonetheless observed.
 The graph below (produced by Bank of America Merrill Lynch) shows short and long-term interest rates over the past 5,000 years.
 Over this long time period, short-term rates have demonstrated numerous and pronounced secular peaks and troughs.
-We are currently in a trough, and, at some point (perhaps shortly), short-term rates will revert to the mean.
+We are currently in a trough, and short-term rates will revert to the mean at some point (perhaps shortly), meaning short-term rates of 5% or greater.
 In the context of 5,000 years of history, interest rates at zero is an unparalleled anomaly.
-It would be only with forecasting hubris that anyone would claim that short-term interest rates would remain at zero for an extended period.
+Only with forecasting hubris would anyone claim that short-term interest rates would remain at zero for an extended period.
 We are currently living in a unique economic environment, and as that environment becomes more normal, so will short-term rates.

 Predicting the future is hard, but giving good advice to clients is what bankers must do daily.
-Based on the current information, bankers should be helping clients navigate a rising interest rate environment for the next few years and hopefully the above charts will help.
-Interest rates are still low, and long-term rates may remain more anchored than short-term rates, but borrowers may be well advised to expect short-term interest rates to rise by about 75bps per annum for the next few years until the federal funds rate reaches 2.50%.
+Based on the current information, bankers should be helping clients navigate a rising interest rate environment for the next few years, and hopefully, the above charts will help.
+Interest rates are still low, and long-term rates may remain more anchored than short-term rates, but borrowers may be well advised to expect short-term interest rates to rise by about 75bps+ per annum for the next few years until the federal funds rate reaches 6.00%.